 Friendster was how people made connections on a virtual level, MySpace was how young kids would express themselves through design and HTML code, and in 1994, Facebook created the first (at the time) college-only social network that didn’t allow you to do much more than create a profile and collaborate.
 You could have an entire classroom of students and a professor on Facebook; not to mention, you could create groups, whereby all students could collaborate on a project.

-MySpace became the place where, if you liked a certain sports team, a certain artist, or wanted to tell someone in Tallahassee, FL that you had a boyfriend.
+MySpace became the place where you liked a certain sports team, a certain artist, or wanted to tell someone in Tallahassee, FL that you had a boyfriend.
 What happened to Friendster?
 Ask the eight-track and LaserDisc.

 Another way in which social networking has changed: The job force.

 Fifteen years ago, when an employer wanted to find out more about a potential candidate, they interviewed people face-to-face.
 Now, they comb the digital social networks to see how this person expresses themselves.
 Psychologically, people will take whatever is theirs and customize it to fit them.
 People will note their strengths, weaknesses, what they’ve done for (or currently do for work), what their job consisted of, and other things related to it.

 When the job market realized that there was a future for social networking, LinkedIn was created.
 LinkedIn was the first social network dedicated to the professional where job candidates, companies, and professional groups came together to help people find work and recommend each other.
 It was also the first social network where you could find out how much the average Customer Service Representative made at Verizon Wireless.